 As Long as you are flying to Asia: All major hubs on the Pacific Rim have connections to Bali.
 So on your way, you might consider a few days to check out Singapore, Hong Kong, Tokyo, Bangkok or Sydney, Australia.

 Bali on the Beach?
 While in the interior of Bali, we will concentrate on the culture, art, music and history of this enchanted place.
 We encourage you to arrive a little early, both to catch up from the long flight, but also to acclimate yourself to the natural beauty of the place and its people.
 Bali’s airport is at Denpasar (DPS).
 You can arrive up to four days early and we’ll be there to greet you at the airport.
-We will transport you to the beach resort in Legian for a couple of extra unstructured days.
-The choice is yours: Arrival any time Oct 10, 11, 12, 13.
-Departure after noon on October 20.
+We will transport you to the beach resort in Legian for four extra days.
+Schedule your departure after noon on October 20.

 Dress: Balinese people dress well.
 The people that serve us will often be dressed in beautiful traditional attire.
 When we leave the resort, you should dress for comfort.
 The weather is tropical, but very seldom really hot.
 Leave the neckties at home.
 Shorts are OK.
 Think Hawaii.
 Sunscreen, hats and sunglasses are a must.
 Save the fancy shoes for our evening festivities, where it will be appropriate to dress up a little.